-Your care begins when qualified medical professionals perform an initial overall assessment.
+Your care begins when qualified medical professionals perform an initial overall assessment of our patients.
 All the necessary caregivers are involved, including surgeons, specialists, consultants, and therapists.
 A physician trained in wound care performs a thorough examination of the wound and the surrounding areas.
 The team then creates an individualized treatment plan using advanced techniques and therapeutic products to heal your wound.
 We share your treatment plan with your primary care physician, who remains an active member of the wound management team.

 Patients may be referred to our center by a physician, or they may call the center directly for an appointment.
-To contact the Wound Center at Meritus Medical Center,
+To contact the Wound Center at Washington County Hospital, call 240-313-9580.

 The Wound Center is located on the seventh floor of the hospital and is open Monday–Friday, 8:00 am–4:30 pm.